joshuapeters/zach-lessons/july-24-2023/plan.md

 # Plan For July 24th, 2023

 1. Merge my PR and make me a contributor to Todoist :)
+2. Lets add some good VSCode extensions
-2. Quick Primer On Some Of Our Stack
+3. Quick Primer On Some Of Our Stack
    1. Typescript (Language)
       1. https://www.typescriptlang.org/
    2. React (Front-End Framework)